-- The National Pipeline Mapping System should be able to cite the mileage and the percentage of total mileage that are within 50 feet already.
-This information to the industry would justify or negate increasing the position accuracy requirements beyond what is required in the National Pipeline Mapping System. - Northern Natural Gas believes the proposed required positional accuracy of 50 feet for all pipelines and 5 feet for pipeline segments located within Class 3, Class 4 and high-consequence areas are not consistent with any survey accuracy quality standard or aerial photography standards.
+• The National Pipeline Mapping System should be able to cite the mileage and the percentage of total mileage that are within 50 feet and meet the proposed requirement.
+Providing this information to the industry would justify or negate increasing the position accuracy requirements beyond what is required in the National Pipeline Mapping System.

+Northern Natural Gas believes the proposed required positional accuracy of 50 feet for all pipelines and 5 feet for pipeline segments located within Class 3, Class 4, high-consequence areas and medium-consequence areas are not consistent with any survey accuracy quality standard or aerial photography standards.
 Although this level of accuracy may not have been intended in the proposed revision, the outcome is that pipelines will have a positional accuracy of ±3.3 feet or ±30 feet.
+For Northern Natural Gas, this would require an estimated \$15 million in survey costs.
 The Pipeline and Hazardous Materials Safety Administration should consider revising the Data Quality Code to reflect survey accuracy technically available: